Registering For The GRE

-A great number of graduate and business school hopefuls take GRE every year.
-This is a standardized exam which is used as an admissions criterion in addition to undergraduate scores, letters of recommendation, etc. Students who are not sure of which stream they want to pursue in the future should take GRE rather than any other test as it leaves open a lot of avenues for the students.
+A great number of graduate and business school hopefuls take the GRE every year.
+This is a standardized exam which is used as an admissions criterion in addition to undergraduate scores, letters of recommendation, etc. Students who are not sure of which stream they want to pursue in the future should take the test rather than any other examination, as it leaves open a lot of avenues for the students.
 GRE scores are accepted by a lot of graduate schools including the best MBA schools in the world.
-If you are planning to take GRE any time soon, you should be aware of certain information like the fee structure, application procedure, disability accommodations as well as what to expect on the day of the test.
+If you are planning to take this test any time soon, you should be aware of certain information like the fee structure, application procedure, disability accommodations as well as what to expect on the day of the test.
 This information varies depending on which format of the test you wish to take: Computer-based Test or Paper-based Test.

 Application Procedure for the Computer Based Test